DiscoverDataScience.org

 Business Intelligence Analyst job outlook

-The job market for business intelligence analysts is expected to grow by 11% from 2019 to 2029, according to the United States Bureau of Labor Statistics which tracks data for the comparable role of management analyst.
+The job market for business intelligence analysts is expected to grow by 23% from 2021 to 2031 according to the BLS’s operations research analyst page.
 They are required in many different fields, from healthcare to education to finance to law enforcement.
 Organizations in all of these fields and more are looking for ways to compete and stand out, and business intelligence analysts can provide necessary insights using data to create these advantages.
 Thus, they are highly sought-after individuals.
 Provided you have the right skills, experience, and interest in solving problems you will be able to set yourself apart in this competitive yet thriving job market.

 FIND SCHOOLS